Chemotherapy

 Susan G. Komen®‘s position on fairness in oral cancer drug coverage |

-If you are facing chemotherapy, remember, many people have been where you are today.
+If you’re facing chemotherapy, it’s normal to feel worried or scared about going through it and the side effects you may have.
+You may also be thinking about what your life will be like after you finish treatment.
+Many people have been where you are today.
 They had the same fears.
-They’ve gone through breast cancer treatment, recovered and are living their lives.
+They’ve gone through breast cancer treatment and are living their lives.

-Our Support section offers a list of resources to help find local and online support groups.
-Your health care provider may also be able to help you find a local support group.
+Our Support section has a list of resources to help find local and online support groups and other resources.

 Learn more about social support and support groups.